Introduction

 The Consumer Data Right gives consumers the right to share data between service providers of their choosing.

-To support this right, service providers implement systems that follow a number of rules, standards, conventions and guidelines.
+To support this right, service providers implement systems that follow a number of rules, standards, guidelines and conventions.
 These requirements are set out in the following primary source documents:

 - Consumer Data Right Rules